Newtownbutler

-Newtownbutler or Newtown Butler is a small village in County Fermanagh, Northern Ireland.
+Newtownbutler or Newtown Butler is a village in County Fermanagh, Northern Ireland.
 It is in the southeast corner of the county, near Lough Erne, the border with County Monaghan, Republic of Ireland, and the town of Clones.
 It is surrounded by small lakes and bogland.
-In the 2011 Census it had a population of 989 people.
+According to the 2021 census it had a population of 972 people.

 History

 Newtownbutler began to be built as a Plantation village in the early 18th century.
 It was built within the townland of Aghagay.

 The Battle of Newtownbutler took place nearby in 1689 during the Williamite War in Ireland.

 The Troubles

 There were 13 deaths in and around Newtownbutler during the Troubles.

 Amenities

 Crom Castle and Estate lie on the shores of Upper Lough Erne, just 3 miles from Newtownbutler.
 The estate was established in the early 17th century during the Plantation of Ulster.
 Crom Estate is owned by the Crichton family, Earls of Erne and is leased to the National Trust for public use.
 The estate covers over 1900 acre of woods, parkland and wetland.
 Crom Estate is also one of the most important sites in Northern Ireland for bats, with all eight Northern Ireland species recorded on the estate.